coggy9/HKHacking/Invoke.md

 [CVE-2002-1951](https://www.exploit-db.com/exploits/21707) has not produced any results yet.

-[CVE-2002-1603](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2002-1603) appears to retrieve the code for ASP pages, but there is nothing useful in the currently known ASP files.
+[CVE-2002-1603](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2002-1603) retrieves the code for ASP pages, but there is nothing useful in the ASP files.

 ## GPL Code